 Researchers affiliated with the TallWood Design Institute tested a resilient, full-scale mass timber building constructed with cross-laminated timber (CLT) at the Natural Hazards Engineering Research Infrastructure outdoor shake table facility at UC San Diego in July, collaborating with researchers of the NHERI TallWood Project.

 The project tested a structure through a series of simulated earthquakes.
+Click here to see a video of one of the tests - a 1994 Northridge Earthquake simulation.

 Along with other scenarios, testing of the two-story structure will measured how shear walls counter the lateral loads produced by wind and earthquakes, using a technology called the rocking wall system.